matter-labs/zksync-lite-docs/docs/sdk/checkout/tutorial.md

 ## Checking user's balance

-If the address of the user is known, we should check if the user has sufficient funds to proceed with the payment.
+If the user's address is known, we should check if the user has sufficient funds to proceed with the payment.
 This can be done easily with the following piece of code:

 ```ts